Kenya's foreign debt investors take election turmoil calmly

 “When you look at the spreads with Angola, Ghana, Nigeria, Zambia, that has been widening over this year,” said Foa, who has an “overweight” rating on Kenya’s dollar bonds.
 “We saw a compression in line with the region, but Kenya is definitely lagging.”

-Still, investors are also upbeat on the local government bond market, worth 1,387 billion shillings (10.13 billion pounds).
+Still, investors are also upbeat on the local government bond market, worth 1,387 billion shillings ($13.4 billion).
 The Kenyan shilling has been broadly unshaken by the political events, softening just over 1 percent since the start of the year.

 Previous experience points towards the shilling bouncing back swiftly.
 When violence ripped through the country following the 2007 elections, the shilling fell about 15 percent against the dollar, but recovered to pre-vote levels within three months.